-This Final EIS also includes an Environmental Justice Assessment (Appendix E), as required by Executive Orders 12898 and 14096, and Department of Transportation Order 5610.2C, the purpose of which is to seek to avoid disproportionate and adverse effects on minority and low-income populations, defined below:
+This Draft EIS also includes an Environmental Justice Assessment (Appendix E), as required by Executive Order 12898 and Department of Transportation Order 5610.2(a), which seek to avoid disproportionately adverse effects on minority and low-income populations, defined below:

-- Minority populations include people who are Black, Hispanic, Asian American, American Indian or Alaskan Native, or Native Hawaiian and Other Pacific Islander (DOT Order 5610.2C, Appendix § 1(c)). - Low-income populations include people whose median household income is less than or equal to two times the Federal Poverty Level a local threshold that Sound Transit and other regional transit agencies have determined is appropriate for use in determining eligibility for reduced fare programs and reflects the increasingly high cost of living in the region.
+- Minority populations include people who are Black, Hispanic, Asian American, American Indian, or Alaskan Native (DOT Order 5610.2(a), Appendix § 1(c)). - Low-income populations include people whose median household income is less than or equal to two times the Federal Poverty Level a local threshold that Sound Transit and other regional transit agencies have determined is appropriate for use in determining eligibility for reduced fare programs and reflects the increasingly high cost of living in the region.

-Demographic information, including environmental populations, for the OMF South study area, surrounding jurisdictions, and Sound Transit district are included in Table 3.6-1 above.
+Demographic information, including environmental populations, for the OMF South study area, surrounding jurisdictions, and Sound Transit District are included in Table 3.3-1 above.